 - Tarun: Loan Scheme: From Rs.
 5,00,001 and up to Rs.
 10,00,000

 Governed by the Small Industries Development Bank of India (SIDBI), Stand up India was initiated to provide funding to people who come under SC/ST category and women entrepreneurs.
 This scheme provides bank loans between Rs.
 10 lakh and Rs.
 1 crore to at least one SC/ST borrower and one woman borrower per bank branch.

-Enterprises engaged in trading, manufacturing, or services sectors are considered eligible to avail loans under this scheme.
-In the case of non-individual enterprises, at least 51% of the shareholding stake should be with an SC/ST or woman entrepreneurs.
+Enterprises engaged in the trading, manufacturing, or services sectors are considered eligible to avail loans under this scheme.
+In the case of non-individual enterprises, at least 51% of the shareholding stake should be with an SC/ST or woman entrepreneur.